 Get ready to pay more for your Grand Slam.

-To further offset the costs, Metz, who oversees roughly 1,200 employees, said he will also slash most of their hours to fewer than 30 per week.
+To further offset the costs, Metz, who oversees roughly 1,200 employees as president and CEO of RREMC Restaurants, LLC, said he also will slash most of the staff's time to fewer than 30 hours per week.
 That change will be announced to employees next month, he said.

 “I want to explain it to everybody, to let them know what’s coming down the pike,” he said.
 “We like to keep our employees informed.”

 The changes will force some front-of-the-house employees to look for second jobs, Metz said, but he simply cannot afford the penalties associated with ObamaCare.

 “It’s a great concept,” he said.
 “We want to have everyone insured.
 The problem is, who is going to pay for it and how are we going to accomplish this?”